SICKAG/sick_scan_xd/README.md

 To install sick_scan_xd on Windows, follow the steps below:

-1. If not yet done, install Visual Studio.
-Visual Studio 2019 Community or Professional Edition is recommended.
+1. If you have not already done so, please install Visual Studio.
+We recommend using Visual Studio 2019 Community or Professional Edition, or a newer version (see also the special note for 2026).

 2. Create a workspace folder, e.g. `sick_scan_ws` (or any other name):